 8. COLLECTION OF HORSE

-- 8.3.
-The Ultimate Purchaser shall be obliged to pay the costs of stabling the Horse prior to its removal and if such removal does not take place within the time period indicated in clause 8.1.
+8.3.
+The Ultimate Purchaser shall be obliged to pay the costs of stabling the Horse prior to its removal if such removal does not take place within the time period indicated in clause 6.2.

 9. HORSE LIFE INSURANCE

-- 9.1.
-As a consequence of the Ultimate Purchaser not being able to arrange immediate insurance cover relative to the life, loss of use and/or critical care of the Horse, Capital Stud shall insure the Horse, for the account of the Ultimate Purchaser, with a recognised equine insurer for an amount equal to the Purchase Price, the Insurance Premium will not exceed 0.5% of the Purchase Price, and until the 30th December 2021 i.e. in the name of the Ultimate Purchaser and noting the interest of Capital Stud in the Horse which noting shall continue (and thereafter be cancelled) by Capital Stud as soon as the Ultimate Purchaser has effected payment of the Purchase Price.
+9.1.
+As a consequence of the Ultimate Purchaser not being able to arrange immediate insurance cover relative to the life, loss of use and/or critical care of the Horse, Capital Stud shall insure the Horse, for the account of the Ultimate Purchaser, with a recognised equine insurer for an amount equal to the Purchase Price, the Insurance Premium will not exceed 0.5% of the Purchase Price, and for one month i.e. in the name of the Ultimate Purchaser and noting the interest of Capital Stud in the Horse which noting shall continue (and thereafter be cancelled) by Capital Stud as soon as the Ultimate Purchaser has effected payment of the Purchase Price.

-- 9.2.
-In the event that the Horse is not collected by the Ultimate Purchaser from the Stud Farm by the 30th December 2021 and in the sole and unfettered discretion of Capital Stud, Capital Stud shall be entitled to extend the insurance cover on the Horse beyond the 30th December 2021 and at the cost of the Ultimate Purchaser.
+9.2.
+In the event that the Horse is not collected by the Ultimate Purchaser from the Stud Farm by the end of the month and in the sole and unfettered discretion of Capital Stud, Capital Stud shall be entitled to extend the insurance cover on the Horse beyond the end of the month and at the cost of the Ultimate Purchaser.